adriane0523/MedLicenseLookup/README.md

 An API with JWT Authentication is wrapped around this webscraping algo and will create a background task (thread) to run the web scraping.

+Matching algothrim when anaylzing similar names among each states database is a <a href="https://epydoc.sourceforge.net/stdlib/difflib.SequenceMatcher-class.html#:~:text=SequenceMatcher%20is%20a%20flexible%20class,name%20%22gestalt%20pattern%20matching%22.">Sequence Matcher</a>

 ## API Endpoints ##
 POST <endpoint>/parse - Starts web scraping algo <br>
 Needs x-access-token Header<br>